jbmokuz/pocket-monster-of-the-week/Playbooks/psychic.md

 roll **+Special**.

-On a 10+ you knew where you needed to go, just in time to get there.
+10+ You knew where you needed to go, just in time to get there.

-On a 7-9, you get there late – in time to intervene, but not prevent it altogether.
+7-9: You get there late – in time to intervene, but not prevent it altogether.

-On a miss, you get there just in time to be in trouble yourself.
+Miss: You get there just in time to be in trouble yourself.

 ---